jvmahon/HubitatCustom/README.md

 This is a parameter setting tool that uses the device's manufacturer, device type, and device ID information to retrieve parameter setting information from a dabase.

 This is still a work-in-progress.
+Estimate first release by Dec.
+15, 2020.

 Some tips:
 * Install the driver on the "Driver Code" page.
 It will appear with the name "Super Parameter Setting Tool"